-- Alimony, Child Support and separate Maintenance: If the borrower: - Discloses specific payments for alimony, child support or separate maintenance in the liabilities section of the application; or - Discloses in the declaration that "yes" they are obligated to make such payments; or - Submits tax returns deducting alimony payments; or - Has provided some documentation that should cause an underwriter to believe alimony, child support or maintenance obligations may be present,
+If the borrower:

+- Discloses specific payments for alimony, child support or separate maintenance in the liabilities section of the application; or - Discloses in the declaration that "yes" they are obligated to make such payments; or - Submits tax returns deducting alimony payments; or - Has provided some documentation that should cause an underwriter to believe alimony, child support or maintenance obligations may be present,

-Then National MI requires written documentation supporting the payment.
-Absent such disclosure (even if the borrower is separated with dependents or unmarried with dependents), then National MI does not require written documentation.
+Then written documentation supporting the payment is required.
+Absent such disclosure (even if the borrower is separated with dependents or unmarried with dependents), then written documentation is not required.
 If the borrower declares the payment is voluntary or that no written agreement exists (perhaps no such agreement has yet been finalized), then no payment needs to be included.